macteo/Marklight/Sample/Sample.md

+_Paragraphs_ are separated by a blank line.

 # H1 header

-Paragraphs are separated by a blank line.

 2nd paragraph: you can write `monospace`, single word *italic* or *an entire phrase in italic*. **Bold** is also supported, even on **multiple words**.